-Dr. Tanya Harrison is the Co-Founder and CEO of the Earth and Planetary Institute of Canada (EPIC).
-She has worked as a scientist and mission operations specialist on multiple NASA missions to Mars, including the Opportunity, Curiosity, and Perseverance rovers, and the Mars Reconnaissance Orbiter, and is now the Science Lead for the StereoCam on the Canadian Space Agency’s Lunar Rover Mission.
+Dr. Tanya Harrison is a science strategist for the space and climate sectors.
+Starting out her career as a “Professional Martian,” she worked in science and mission operations on multiple NASA missions to Mars, including the Opportunity, Curiosity, and Perseverance rovers, and the Mars Reconnaissance Orbiter.
 Bridging worlds, as well as sectors in the space ecosystem, Tanya was previously the Director of Strategic Science Initiatives, and later Director of Science for Impact, at the Earth observation satellite and data company Planet Labs, and the Director of Research for Arizona State University’s NewSpace Initiative.
-In addition to her role at EPIC, she is currently a Fellow of the Outer Space Institute and the Aurelia Institute, and an Industry Fellow at the Taylor Geospatial Institute.
+She is currently a Fellow of the Outer Space Institute and Chief Scientist at Astraeus Ocean Systems.

 Committed to fostering the next generation of space professionals, Tanya is active in mentorship, education, and outreach initiatives.
-She serves on the Board of Advisors for Explore Mars and Students for the Exploration and Development of Space (SEDS), and the Board of Directors for the American Geophysical Union.
-She is also a co-founder of the Zed Factor Fellowship, an initiative to increase diversity, inclusion, and accessibility in the aerospace sector through paid internship opportunities, mentorship, and community engagement for those from historically excluded backgrounds in STEM.
+She serves on the Board of Advisors for Explore Mars and Students for the Exploration and Development of Space (SEDS), and the Finance Committee for the American Geophysical Union.
+She is also a co-founder of the Zed Factor Fellowship, a program to connect students from historically excluded backgrounds in STEM with paid internship opportunities in the aerospace sector.

 Tanya holds a Ph.D. in Geology with a Specialization in Planetary Science and Exploration from the University of Western Ontario.
 There, her research focused on the formation and evolution of features on Mars called gullies, and what they can tell us about the recent climate history of the Red Planet.
 She also holds a Masters in Earth and Environmental Sciences from Wesleyan University where she studied spectroscopy of hydrated minerals on Mars, and a B.Sc. in Astronomy and Physics from the University of Washington where she studied the metallicity of star clusters and recurring novae systems.
 Her honours include two NASA Group Achievement Awards, the Amelia Earhart Fellowship for women in aerospace and the Vanier Canada Graduate Scholarship, Canada’s most prestigious doctoral award.
 She was also named one of Via Satellite’s Young People to Watch of 2018, and a Future Space Leader in 2019.